CodingWithJiro/freecodecamp-html-recipe-page/README.md

 ## 🔍 Overview

 This page demonstrates a semantic and accessible recipe webpage using only HTML5.
-It includes a Base64-embedded image, source citation, and mobile responsiveness — all without CSS or JavaScript.
+It includes a Base64-embedded image, source citation, and mobile responsiveness.

 ---